A representation of range decreasing group homomorphisms: Introduction

-In \cite[Theorem 1.1]{z23}, it is proved that if $V$ is compact connected and $2 \le \dim_{\br} G <\infty$, then any range decreasing group homomorphism $f: \fvg \to G$ can be represented as $E_{\vb}$ for some point $\vb \in V$ on any connected component of $\fvg$ containing an element whose image is nowhere dense in $G$.
-This result can be applied to study holomorphic maps between mapping spaces.
+In \cite[Theorem 1.1]{z23}, it was proved that if $V$ is compact and connected and $2 \le \dim_{\br} G <\infty$, then any range decreasing group homomorphism $f \colon \fvg \to G$ coincides with the evaluation map $E_{\vb}$ for some $\vb \in V$ on every connected component of $\fvg$ that contains an element whose image is nowhere dense in $G$.
+This result applies to the study of holomorphic maps between mapping spaces.
 As another application, sufficient conditions were given in \cite[Corollary 1.2]{z23} for a group homomorphism $f\colon \cf^0(V, G) \to \tfwg$, where $\cf^0(V, G)$ is the identity component of $\fvg$, to be a weighted composition operator.